joshuamegnauth54/read-engaging-awesome-documents/awesome_docs.md

 * [R for Data Science](https://r4ds.had.co.nz/) - By Hadley Wickham.
 * [Advanced R](https://adv-r.hadley.nz/) - By Hadley Wickham.
 * [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)
+* [Learning Statistics with R](https://learningstatisticswithr.com/) - Seems focussed on base R, but I skimmed a couple of chapters and the content is good regardless.

 ## Graphics
 * [Vulkan Tutorial](https://vulkan-tutorial.com) - Focusses on C but with links to Rust implementations of the code.